Yaganti-Spandana/Explore/README.md

 - 📌 *Sticky Header*: Navigation always stays visible at the top of the page.
 - ⬆️ *Scroll-to-Top Button*: Smooth scroll to the top with one click.
 - 📱 *Responsive Design*: Works well on mobile, tablet, and desktop.
-- 🌐 *Live Deployment: Deployed with [Vercel/Netlify/GitHub Pages] *(update with your live link).
+- 🌐 *Live Deployment: Deployed with [https://github.com/dashboard]

 ---

 ## 📁 Project Structure

 src/ ├── assets/
-# Images and icons ├── components/
+#Images and icons ├── components/
-# Reusable components
+#Reusable components
 │   ├── Header.jsx
 │   ├── FilterBar.jsx
 │   ├── PlaceCard.jsx